Covid-19 pandemic in pictures – updated graphs that matter to South Africans - BizNews.com

 Trends in new cases worldwide

-South America had the greatest number of new cases today, mainly in Brazil and Peru.
+South America had the greatest number of new cases again today, mainly in Brazil and Peru.

-Spain has the highest number of cases per 1 million population, at +-6,000.
+Spain still has the highest number of cases per 1 million population, at +-6,000.

 Death rates vary widely, and Belgium has the worst record, followed by Spain.

 Case numbers continue to drop in Europe.
-A disappointing uptick in the UK today.
+Another disappointing uptick in the UK today.

 When will it end?